Water on Mars: Phoenix

-Mars Exploration Rovers
+Spirit and Opportunity Rovers

-The Mars Exploration Rovers, Spirit and Opportunity found a great deal of evidence for past water on Mars.
+The Mars Exploration Rovers, Spirit (2004-2010) and Opportunity (2004-2018) found a great deal of evidence for past water on Mars.
 The Spirit rover landed in what was thought to be a large lake bed.
 The lake bed had been covered over with lava flows, so evidence of past water was initially hard to detect.
 On March 5, 2004, NASA announced that Spirit had found hints of water history on Mars in a rock dubbed "Humphrey".

 As Spirit traveled in reverse in December 2007, pulling a seized wheel behind, the wheel scraped off the upper layer of soil, uncovering a patch of white ground rich in silica.
 Scientists think that it must have been produced in one of two ways.
 One: hot spring deposits produced when water dissolved silica at one location and then carried it to another (i.e. a geyser).
 Two: acidic steam rising through cracks in rocks stripped them of their mineral components, leaving silica behind.
 The Spirit rover also found evidence for water in the Columbia Hills of Gusev crater.
 In the Clovis group of rocks the Mössbauer spectrometer (MB) detected goethite, that forms only in the presence of water, iron in the oxidized form Fe3+, carbonate-rich rocks, which means that regions of the planet once harbored water.

 The Opportunity rover was directed to a site that had displayed large amounts of hematite from orbit.
 Hematite often forms from water.
 The rover indeed found layered rocks and marble- or blueberry-like hematite concretions.
 Elsewhere on its traverse, Opportunity investigated aeolian dune stratigraphy in Burns Cliff in Endurance Crater.
 Its operators concluded that the preservation and cementation of these outcrops had been controlled by flow of shallow groundwater.
 In its years of continuous operation, Opportunity sent back evidence that this area on Mars was soaked in liquid water in the past.

 The MER rovers found evidence for ancient wet environments that were very acidic.
 In fact, what Opportunity found evidence of sulfuric acid, a harsh chemical for life.
 But on May 17, 2013, NASA announced that Opportunity found clay deposits that typically form in wet environments that are near neutral acidity.
 This find provides additional evidence about a wet ancient environment possibly favorable for life.

+On January 24, 2014, researchers reported that current studies on Mars by the Curiosity and Opportunity rovers found evidence of ancient environments which could have been habitable by chemo-litho-autotrophic microorganisms, as well as ancient water, including fluvio-lacustrine environments (plains related to ancient rivers or lakes).